William H. Block Co.: Bloomington expansion

-In 1942, during the Second World War, Block's constructed its first branch store outside of Indianapolis in the city of Bloomington, just across the street from the campus of Indiana University at 104 S. Indiana Avenue.
+In 1942, during the Second World War, Block's constructed its first branch store outside of Indianapolis in the city of Bloomington at 104 S. Indiana Avenue, just across the street from the campus of Indiana University.
 It was called as the Block's College Shop.
 It was so successful that it eventually expanded into adjacent store fronts when those properties became available.
 By 1955, the store's street address had become 100 S. Indiana Ave. through the last of these expansions.

 After College Mall opened on the east side of Bloomington in 1965, business gradually began to move away from downtown Bloomington to the mall or nearby areas.
-In 1972, Block's opened their second Bloomington store in College Mall in the space currently occupied (in 2013) by Abercrombie & Fitch, Christopher & Banks, and five other stores.
+In 1972, Block's opened its second Bloomington store in College Mall in the space currently occupied (in 2013) by Abercrombie & Fitch, Christopher & Banks, and five other stores.
 This location was across the hall from one of the original anchor stores, Wasson's.

 Since both stores combined were small when compared to newer stores that Block's was opening at new malls being developed throughout Indiana, Block's had to wait until Goldblatt's closed its Wasson's store at College Mall in January 1981.
 After remodeling was completed in August 1981, Block's consolidated the two Bloomington locations into the new 60000 sqft store.
 The store was converted into a Lazarus store in October 1987 and eventually closed in 2003.

-After Block's had left the corner of Indiana and Kirkwood avenues, the location was occupied by the Space Port Video Arcade from 1980 until it was forced to leave in 1995 when site was purchased by the University for the construction of Carmichael Center.
+After Block's had left the corner of Indiana and Kirkwood avenues, the location was occupied by the Space Port Video Arcade from 1980 until it was forced to leave in 1995 when site was purchased by the university for the construction of Carmichael Center.